');

 About Ontario, OH

-Ontario is a small community in Ohio with a population of 6,649 residents.
-The median household income is $65,905 per year, which is near the national average.
-The median age in Ontario is 41.8 years.
+Ontario is a small town located in Ohio with a population of 6,649 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $65,905 per year, which is 12% below the national median of $75,149.
+The median age of 41.8 years is close to the US median age of 38.9 years.

 Cost of Living in Ontario, OH